nextstrain/docker-base/README.md

 ### Continuous integration

-Every push to this repository triggers a new build of the image [a GitHub Actions workflow][].
+Every push to this repository triggers a new build of the image with [a GitHub Actions workflow](https://github.com/nextstrain/docker-base/actions/workflows/ci.yml).
 This helps ensure the image builds successfully with the new commits.

 Images built from the `master` branch are additionally pushed to the [Docker registry][`nextstrain/base`].
 The build instructions used by the workflow are in